Agents consume. Humans and platforms buy.

 Each paid request carries agent identity, price, route, policy decision, payment proof, and upstream outcome.

-Agent wallets and payment credentials make it easier for autonomous software to complete purchases.
+Wallets and payment credentials can help platforms delegate value movement to autonomous software.
 API companies still need the control plane around those payments: identity, budgets, scoped access, revocation, metering, and audit.

-SatGate paid-rail governance is paid-rail context-native API monetization.
-Stripe-style shared payment tokens and card credentials are separate payment rails; SatGate's durable role is governing agent economic behavior before access.
+SatGate paid-rail governance is policy-native API monetization.
+Stripe-style shared payment tokens and card credentials are separate payment rails; SatGate's durable role is governing delegated agent economic behavior before access.

-• Premium search, crawl, and research APIs agents call only when the answer is worth paying for.
+• Premium search, crawl, and research APIs agents consume only when delegated policy permits.

 • Data enrichment APIs where per-request value is clearer than a monthly seat subscription.